Social Selling Index Best Practices

 You can engage followers by publishing open-ended questions and responding to customer posts and comments.
 Rapport also happens when you like and share customer posts.
 Publishing an ebook, report, infographic, or white paper on Facebook, based on customer feedback, also promotes engagement.

 You can set yourself apart from other salespeople by sharing, liking, and commenting on the posts of other businesses.
 When you engage with other companies on Facebook, they will likely return the favor through reciprocal engagement.
 When businesses engage with your brand, your name will be shown to their followers.
 This expands your prospect pool.
-You can also check how to make a brand persona.

 Twitter Lists are a great way to find and organize sales prospects.
 These lists help you keep track of which leads get what content.
 Sharing targeted information with prospects will move them along the sales funnel quicker.